saritasa-nest/saritasa-github-actions/.github/actions/security-audit/README.md

 ### Trivy

-[Trivy](https://github.com/aquasecurity/trivy-action) finds unencrypted secrets in the repository code.
+[Trivy](https://github.com/aquasecurity/trivy-action) finds unencrypted secrets and vulnerabilities in the repository code.
 Trivy check looks at the current state of files in the repository

 We use trivy with this parameters:
 - `scan-type: "fs"` - type of scan (`image` - scans docker image; `fs` - scans the file system)